FilecoinFoundationWeb/filecoin-foundation-site/content/blog/storage-provider-bounty-board.md

 ## Reward Distribution

-In order to distribute rewards after closing the issue, contributors must submit a Bounty Claim which will notify the Filecoin Foundation team regarding their work and payment details.
+In order to distribute rewards after closing the issue, contributors must submit a <a>Bounty Claim</a> which will notify the Filecoin Foundation team regarding their work and payment details.

 What are you waiting for?
-Get started with Storage Provider Bounty Board today, and join the community in the #web3-storage channel in Filecoin Slack.
+Get started with <a>Storage Provider Bounty Board</a> today, and join the community in the #web3-storage channel in <a>Filecoin Slack</a>.